getsentry/rfcs/text/0092-replay-issue-creation.md

 **Cons:**

 1. Uses quota.
-2. There's overhead associated with submitting a new issue through an HTTP request.
-3. Unable to use dynamic thresholds.
+2. Unclear if we're able to use dynamic thresholds.
    - E.g. "Experienced 10 occurences in the past hour".
-4. The replay containing the slow click could be sampled.
+3. The replay containing the issue could be sampled.

 ### Option 2: Ingest

-We create a set of detectors on the backend.
-When a detector is activated we publish to the issue creation topic.

-The SDK will update the recording breadcrumbs to include a "Slow Click" breadcrumb event type.
-The ingest server will use that event type to make an issue creation decision.
+The SDK publishes a "replay issue" to the Replay back-end.
+The back-end will decide to process the issue or not.

 **Pros:**